Thinking About Fostering?

 What are the requirements and expectations of a foster?

-You must be at least 21 to foster.
-All pets in your home must be spayed/neutered.
+You must live in either Volusia, Seminole, Orange, Osceola, or Lake county FL and be at least 21 years old to foster.
+All pets in your home must be spayed/neutered and up to date on vaccines.
 You must always keep the collar and tag on your foster dog at all times.
 Your foster dog must be on a leash when outside of the home.
 You may not take your foster dog to dog parks or dog runs.
 Foster dogs must be crated when home alone.
 At no time is a foster dog to be tied up outside.
 You must immediately notify us in the event that your foster dog goes missing, is injured, or becomes ill.
 Loaned foster supplies must be returned in a timely manner or used for your next METTA foster dog.
 In order to help get your foster dog adopted in a timely manner, you will be required to attend adoption events or make your foster dog available for those events.
 You will also be required to send quality photos of the dog and keep us updated on their progress.

 What if I decide I want to adopt my foster dog?